 At the Blumenshine Law Group, our attorneys have decades of experience pursuing uninsured motorist claims for those injured by hit-and-run drivers.
 Scott Blumenshine literally wrote the book “Uninsured, Hit-and-Run and Underinsured Motorist Coverage in Illinois.”

 There is a time limit for filing your claim and pursuing your case in court.
 Do not risk losing your right to compensation.
-Call or text us as soon as possible for a free consultation at (312)766-1000 or email [email protected].
-If you are unable to come to us, we will arrange to come to you.
+Call or text us as soon as possible at (312)766-1000 or email [email protected] for a free consultation.
+If you cannot come to us, we will arrange to come to you.